 Again, we have the sad advantage of being able to mark what happened to Catholic theology, worship, and culture in the mid twentieth century.
 The errors of St Pius X’s time have borne their fruit in our own.

 As for Our Lady, the saintly pope names her cuntarum hæresum interemptrix, the destroyer of all heresies.
 Does he have precedent for doing so?
 He does.
 We find an antiphon in the Roman Breviary which reads, ‘Rejoice, Virgin Mary!
 You alone have brought to ruin all the heresies throughout the world.’
 We ought to think of the conflict between St Cyril and Nestorius and the resulting orthodox Marian victory at Ephesus.

-Interesting to note that the sacred liturgy ties together joy and the defeat of theological error.
-Rightly indeed is our Lady exhorted to rejoice.
-For joy only flourishes with the truth.
+Here, our purpose is to acknowledge how the sacred liturgy joins together the defeat of theological error and joy.
+Rightly indeed is Our Lady exhorted to rejoice, for joy only flourishes with the truth.

-Sing the Lord a new song: sing to the Lord, all the earth . . .
-For he shall judge world in equity, and the people in his truth.
+Sing to the Lord a new song: sing to the Lord, all the earth . . .
+For he shall judge the world in equity, and the people in his truth.

 Cf 1 Corinthians 13, 6.